 In a town as charming and romantic as Bruges, you’d have to try really hard not to have a lovely weekend.
 Its picturesque canals, gothic architecture and charming courtyards/squares, as well as the delicious food, make Bruges the perfect short weekend break that will not disappoint.
 Situated in northwest Belgium, Bruges is becoming known as the “Venice of the North” due largely in part to the famous movie: In Bruges.
-But because of its accessible location (less than a few hours from major cities by train), travelers can effortlessly and easily enjoy a day trip or an entire weekend in Bruges.
+But because of its accessible location (less than a few hours from major cities by train), travelers can effortlessly and easily enjoy a day trip to Bruges or an entire weekend in Bruges.
 Here’s how.

 Bruges Weekend Break – Day 1